What the 1 to 10 scale is grounded in

 Find out which band you sit in and what to do next.

 The $14.99 Looksmax Report identifies your band, names the two metrics that are dragging you below it, and writes a 12-week improvement plan targeted at your specific weak metrics.
-One-time price, no subscription.
+One-time price — no subscription required.

 Get your face rating now